pairedprogrammers/clipboardsample/README.md

 <h1>Interacting with the Clipboard through JavaScript</h1>
 This is the source for the Paired Programmer's tutorial video, Interacting with the Clipboard through JavaScript.
-This covers both native JavaScript as well as the Adobe Flash library, ZeroClipboard.
+This covers both native JavaScript as well asthe Adobe Flash library, <a href="http://www.zeroclipboard.org/">ZeroClipboard</a>.

+To run the sample, run "bower install" to pull down the dependencies.

 Watch the video here: TODO